JumesP/JumesP/README.md

 All are viewable on this GitHub account, so feel free to check it out.
 Soon i will be working on making the README's more descriptive!

-I might be slow to respond due to work and personal projects.
+I might be slow to respond due to University assignments, please be patient!

 <!--Dispite all of this, currently on a break from coding to complete assignments!-->